Hadskad/Smart-Tutor-Lite/README.md

 ## Offline-First Architecture

-SmartTutor Lite is designed to work completely offline:
+SmartTutor Lite is designed to work offline:

 1. **Local Storage**: All data is stored locally using Hive and SQFlite
 2. **On-Device AI**: Transcription uses on-device Whisper (no internet required)
 3. **Background Sync**: When online, data syncs to Firestore automatically
-4. **Queue System**: AI tasks (summarization, quizzes) are queued when offline and processed when online
+4. **Queue System**: AI tasks (summarization, quiz generation, text-to-speech) are automatically queued when offline and processed when connectivity is restored
+   - Requests are stored locally in Hive when offline
+   - Queue sync service monitors network connectivity
+   - When online, queued tasks are processed automatically in the background
+   - Failed tasks are retried up to 3 times before being marked as failed
+   - Users receive feedback when requests are queued vs. processed immediately

 ## ARM Architecture Optimization